 - Are you recognised by The Law Society’s Conveyancing Quality Scheme?

 This scheme provides a recognised quality standard for residential conveyancing practices.
 Membership demonstrates that your chosen firm follows best practice, meets the required standards of technical expertise and client service and is able to satisfy regulators, lenders and insurers.

 Not all sales and purchases are straightforward and if complications arise, you need to be sure that your solicitor has got the expertise to steer you through any potential problems or barriers.

 At Beswicks Legal we are here to take care of all the legal aspects of your house move, so that you can concentrate on the practicalities of ensuring a smooth move.
 We keep you up-to-date from start to finish, so you always know what to expect.
-No nasty surprises or unexpected costs, just the very best legal advice delivered in plain English.
+No nasty surprises, just the very best legal advice delivered in plain English.